-Considerations before buying an outdoor fireplace or firepit
+Considerations before buying a firepit

 Placement – Where do you plan to put the fire?

-- Along walkways and walls – If you have a spacious outdoor area, you might want to light up the path from the front to the backyard or pool area.
+If you have a spacious outdoor area, you might want to light up the path from the front to the backyard or pool area.
 Partial and low walls offer interesting opportunities for small decorative fires.

 Function – What’s the main purpose of the fire?